sjoerdvankreel/firefly-synth-2/static/Manual.md

 The LFO output is that of the 3 slots combined.<br/>
 The individual slot outputs are also available as sources in the mod matrix.

+The graph plot for LFO subslots are 1 cycle of each.<br/>
+The graph plot for LFO final output are all subslots combined and smoothed, but with length determined by slot A.<br/>
+In free-running random mode, the audio engine visualization decays to a single line (per voice for VLFO).<br/>
+I found it too complicated to "calculate back" the LFO state from origin in that case.<br/>
+For periodic modes, the audio engine visualization is just a dot moving along the plot line.

 The 3 subslots are stacked one after another.<br/>
 You can control the manner in which this happens by changing the operator parameter.<br/>
 See Modulation System for details about the operator types.<br/>